-Aikido in a living relationship, traditional yet modern, Aikido Alive London meet the needs of our body and mind, soul and spirit, in an integral and evolutionary context, blending the art of Aikido with yoga, meditation and spiritual self-inquiry with a directed and open dialogue.
+Aikido is a living relationship, traditional yet modern.
+Aikido Alive London meet the needs of our body and mind, soul and spirit, in an integral and evolutionary context, blending the art of Aikido with yoga, meditation and spiritual self-inquiry with a directed and open dialogue.
 A non-violent and non-competitive Japanese martial art, Aikido points to a non-dualistic relationship where conflict ceases and creativity comes alive.

 As a spiritual discipline, Aikido serves to awaken a larger sense of self, incorporating all facets of our human experience in one holistic perspective.
 Self-knowledge and expanded awareness, together with an open heart, brings about a communal understanding with a shared aim, purpose and goal.
 Aikido Alive London motivates each participant to progress in their own pace towards greater freedom and understanding.

 “Budo is a divine path that leads to truth, goodness and beauty; it is a spiritual path reflecting the unlimited, absolute nature of the universe and the ultimate grand design of creation.”